 But do you know what roofing materials can be recycled?

-After 20+ years of experience in metal roofing, Sheffield Metals has worked to integrate sustainability into our products and recommendations, which is why we think discussing roof recycling is beneficial.
+After almost three decades in the architectural metal roofing industry, Sheffield Metals has worked to integrate sustainability into our products and recommendations, which is why we believe that discussing roof recycling is beneficial.

 In this article, expect to learn why recycling roofing materials matters and if these four common roof types are recyclable:

 Metal roofing is 100% recyclable — meaning that old/damaged panels, tear-off material, and leftover scraps of metal can be appropriately recycled and used in future metal products, such as appliances, cans, plumbing, and beyond.
 The high recyclability applies to the five most common metal roofing material types: Galvalume®, galvanized, aluminum, copper, zinc, and stainless steel.